Home Loan Programs

 Each quarter the Office of Loan Programs issues the effective Program Rate, which is the higher of the Calculated Rate or the Minimum Program Rate.

-However, the MOP rate is adjustable, and if the calculated rate does rise above the minimum program rate after funding, your loan rate would only be adjusted once annually on the anniversary of the loan.
-Should there be a rate adjustment, the MOP rate is prohibited from being adjusted (either up or down) by more than 1.0% at any given adjustment time, and features a lifetime cap of 10% over the initial rate.
+The MOP rate is expected to return to below the minimum program rate in the future, but this is a particularly volatile time and the rate may be adjusted upward before it falls again.
+Funded MOP loan rates are only adjusted once annually on the anniversary of the loan, and the MOP rate is prohibited from being adjusted (either up or down) by more than 1.0% at any given adjustment time, and feature a lifetime cap of 10% over the initial rate.

 - Administrator Forms & Procedures